 The DynaPro Shoulder Pulley has a quiet and smooth mechanism and is a great accessory for exercise and rehabilitation of an injured shoulder by gradually increasing the range of motion.
 It is an apparatus that you can hook over the top of a door.
 It has a small pulley system near the top.
 In addition a rope, terminated with handles, hangs down from the pulley.
-There are many shoulder pulley exercises that you can do at home and maintain social distancing.
+There are many exercises that you can do at home using this pulley while maintaining social distancing.

 Benefits Of Using This Pulley